-Your credit score is affected in part by the number of inquiries made into your credit history.
-If you’re looking for an auto loan or mortgage specifically, some credit score models will allow for some level of shopping around by essentially viewing multiple inquiries within a certain time period as just one.
+In part; yes your credit score is affected by the number of inquiries, however, if you are looking for a mortgage or auto loan, some credit score models allow for a certain level of shopping around, which essentially triggers the credit bureaus by identifying the multiple inquiries in a short amount of time as just one.

-A hard credit inquiry occurs when a potential lender examines your credit report and uses that information to decide whether to extend an offer for credit.
+A hard credit inquiry takes place when a potential lender examines your report and analyzes it to determine if they will extend an offer to credit.
 For instance, if you apply for a home mortgage or a car loan, your lender will make a hard inquiry of your credit to help determine if you qualify for the loan.

 Hard inquiries are the kinds that do have the power to bring down your credit score.
 Credit bureaus will ding your score for these inquiries because they reflect a greater need for credit.

-Knowing the difference between soft and hard credit inquiries will hopefully give you some peace of mind when it comes to your credit score.
-Too much hunting around for the best terms on a new line of credit could be harmful to your credit score.
-However, if you go about the process responsibly, you can achieve the benefits of comparison shopping without causing undue damage to your credit profile.
-All you have to do is be cautious and shop wisely.
+Be cautious, but diligent when you check your credit or when you apply for credit.
+When you go about the process responsibly, you can achieve the benefits of comparison shopping without causing undue damage to your credit profile.
+All you have to do is shop wisely.

 Contact a licensed housing specialist now!
 602-429-6789